algolia/kubernetes-hands-on/06-deployment/README.md

 Change again the number of replicas to `2`, reapply, see what is happening.

 We know how to scale up/down a deployment, but how can we deploy a new version of the application.
-To achieve this, we need to tell k8s to update the image we are using in our deployment, for this:
+To achieve this, we need to tell k8s to update the image we are using in our `deployment`, for this:

 ```bash
 $ kubectl set image deployment/simple-deployment simple-service=mhausenblas/simpleservice:0.5.0